joshua-fogg/joshua-fogg.github.io/technical-interviews.md

 - think about stories: good and bad aspects ive seen about being a dev on a team.
 - Agile: retrospectives (ensures continual improvement), sprint planning, uses of these.
 Swim lanes -> waffel, trello etc.
 - Full stack -> written client and serverside code.
 Differences in coding ability.
-- Debugging on client and server-side. --> powerful --> increases knowledge vs console.log()
+- Debugging on client and server-side. --> powerful --> increases knowledge vs console.log(), Lights on vs Torch in dark room.
+- Built many projects -> wireframing, scoping, building practice, personal to friday projects.